 Week 2 of each two-week session is a chance for our older campers (3rd grade & up) and GITs to bust- out and have a little special fun all their own.
 The Field Trips for this summer are listed on the Summer- specific page.

-*The rest of camp stays on site and has a mostly normal day with some special treats (water day!)
+*The rest of camp stays on site for a mega-fun water day.

 I’ve heard you have a unique approach from other camps.
 What’s that about?

 We are a project-based day camp, focused on helping campers develop a growth mindset.

 Project-Based education is becoming more popular in education as the research is showing how beneficial it is for children’s learning.
 At camp, this means we are child-centered (building our programs and activities around the kids, rather than coming in with a set agenda), we guide from the side (facilitate and help the kids explore and experience instead of frontal teaching), and keep everything hands-on!

 Growth Mindset is based on the work of psychologist Carol Dweck, who found that people are motivated and happiest when they have a mindset focusing on effort and improvement (over a belief that we need to be amazing at something for it to be worthwhile, or that you have to be a natural at something to pursue it).
 In children, we see a fixed mindset when they don’t want to an activity they think they’ll be bad at, or need praise to feel good, or shutdown the second something isn’t perfect.